 It really is dependent on the airline but, yes you can bring a difuser on a plane and this mini USB (or battery-operated) TSA essential oil diffuser is perfect for aromatherapy-on-the-go.
 Heat and water are not required for you to enjoy the benefits of your favourite oils.
-Perfect for using essential oils in your hotel room and quiet enough for you to use on an airplane without disturbing the passenger seated next to you.
+Perfect for using essential oils in your hotel room and quiet enough not to disturb your travel mate.

 Packing your favourite oils helps to keep you feeling great wherever your journey may take you.
 And, remember, if you’re not currently reaping all of the benefits of essential oils, there’s no better time like now to get started!

 Do you travel with Essential Oils?
 What’s are your favourite essential oils for travel?

 Check out these additional articles: